12 Key Metrics & KPIs For Email Marketing (+Tips To Improve Them)

 2. MailChimp

-This is a popular email marketing analytics software that offers a range of features, including detailed reports on email marketing metrics.
+This is a popular software for email marketing analysis that offers a range of features, including detailed reports on email marketing metrics.

 3. AWeber